vvvv/betadocs/Topics/Graphics/Direct3D 9/Texture/Texture Transformation.md

 ## Effects
 Most effects have a <span class="pin">Texture Transform</span> as well but they don't have a <span class="pin">Sampler State</span>.
 If you want to use a special sampler state on an effect you can only do that in its code, which is easy.
-First rightclick an effect and save a local copy via Ctrl+S. Now locate the sampler state block, which typically looks something like this:
+First rightclick an effect and save a local copy via <kbd>Ctrl+S</kbd>.
+Now locate the sampler state block, which typically looks something like this:

 ```
 sampler Samp = sampler_state